Most popular TV hosts of all time

 - Heard of: 91%

 Now most famous for his nearly 20-year stint as the host of "Late Show with David Letterman," David Letterman first hosted his own morning show in 1980, followed by 11 years hosting "Late Night with David Letterman."
-Since 2018, he's hosted three seasons of Netflix's "My Next Guest Needs No Introduction with David Letterman."
+Since 2018, he's hosted five seasons of Netflix's "My Next Guest Needs No Introduction with David Letterman."

 #15.
 Ed Sullivan